Silver-Squad/BIPOC/README.md

 After discussion and research, we choose two main areas of focus:
 1. How to make D&I information and BIPOC representation in companies transparent and easy for job seekers to find
-2. Provide resources to support both users and companies to create comfortable diverse and inclusive workplaces
+2. Provide resources to support both users and companies to create comfortable, diverse, and inclusive workplaces

 ## Tech Framework